 Iodine deficiency can cause chapped lips, dry skin, weak reflexes, swelling around the eyes, and, if it goes on long enough, loss of mental functions.
 It's not hard for people in many countries to avoid iodine deficiency.
 Simply use iodized salt.
 It may not remove goiter (enlargement of the thyroid gland), but it usually improves mental health in just a few months .To be sure, some health experts claim that iodized salt is not enough for good health, but it's a very good place to start when simple chapped lips remedies and other commonsense interventions just don't work.

 Plummer-Vinson or Paterson-Kelly syndrome is an iron deficiency syndrome that can strike women after the age of 40.
 It causes an odd variety of symptoms including lip irritation at the corners of the mouth, "webbing" of the esophagus that makes swallowing difficult, weakness, pallor, and a rapid heartbeat.
 Usually iron supplementation is enough to reverse the disease, but sometimes it is necessary to rupture the "webs" on the esophagus.
 Iron supplementation will correct lip irritation and other cosmetic issues.
+Iron rich foods, such as spirulina for vegans, and red meat for omnivores and can help increase levels of hemoglobin in your blood.

 Johanson-Blizzard syndrome is a devastating condition that has to be inherited from both parents.
 It causes irritation of the lips, but far more troubling are the beak-like nose, small cylindrical teeth, failure of skin on the scalp to grow, failure of the pancreas to release digestive enzymes, and hypothyroidism.
 This syndrome is not impossible to treat, but it requires intensive medical care beginning at birth.